squidfunk/mkdocs-material/docs/getting-started.md

   [9]: https://chocolatey.org
   [10]: https://chocolatey.org/packages/mkdocs-material

-## Usage
+## Configuration

-Depending on your installation method, you can now add the following lines to the `mkdocs.yml` in your project root.
+Depending on your installation method, you can now add the following lines to `mkdocs.yml` in your project root.
 If you installed Material for MkDocs using a package manager add:

 ``` yaml
 theme: